 we stand illuminated

-and she said that we should see the stars again and I agreed and she meant that it should be the two of us but the implication of that was fraught so we talked about it loud and present and then everyone was good to go.
+and she said that we should see the stars again and I agreed and she meant that it should be just the two of us but the implication of that was fraught so we talked about it loud and present and everyone is good to go

-Professor Murray and his wife Estelle declined, so a small subset of our crew decamped for an astral quest in the belly of a whale.
-Motel 6 had kindly, though quite without knowledge, lent us bedspreads and blankets for our star platform.
-We bounded along dirt roads in the van.
-Each time the road forked we’d choose the smaller path till we were somewhere final in a darkling pine forest.
+Professor Murray declines, so a subset of our crew decamp for an astral quest in the belly of a whale.
+Motel 6 has kindly, though quite without knowledge, lent us bedspreads and blankets for our star base.
+We bound along dirt roads in the whale.
+Each time the road forks, we choose the smaller path till we are somewhere final in a darkling pine forest.

 We spread the blankets on the ground, covering rocks and pinecones, ants, nocturnal predators of all sorts – scorpions, spiders – God knows.
 All rendered inert by the power of the Motel Six blankets.